 - The entry is either updated or created within the backend data store, and the copy currently within the cache is invalidated.

 Note: SDG (Spring Data GemFire) supports the look-aside pattern, as detailed at Configuring Spring’s Cache Abstraction.

-Two VMware Tanzu GemFire service instances may be connected across a WAN to form a single distributed system with asynchronous communication.
+Two VMware Tanzu GemFire for VMs service instances may be connected across a WAN to form a single distributed system with asynchronous communication.
 The cluster within each of the Tanzu GemFire service instances will host the same region.
 Updates to either Tanzu GemFire service instance are propagated across the WAN to the other Tanzu GemFire service instance.
 The distributed system implements an eventual consistency of the region that also handles write conflicts which occur when a single region entry is modified in both Tanzu GemFire service instances at the same time.

 In this active-active system, an external entity implements load-balancing by directing app connections to one of the two service instances.
 If one of the Tanzu GemFire service instances fails, apps may be redirected to the remaining service instance.

 This diagram shows multiple instances of an app interacting with one of the two Tanzu GemFire service instances, cluster A and cluster B. Any change made in cluster A is sent to cluster B, and any change made in cluster B is sent to cluster A.